xKern/xxmpeg/README.md

-# XXMPEG
+# **XXMPEG**

-Simple wrapper that sits atop ffmpeg to resize videos, generate placeholder frames and generate variants.
+Package for generating variants of a video using presets, creating a thumbnail and a placeholder frame.

 # Usage

-Check `main.py` for example usage.
+Check `example.py` for example usage.
 That's all there is to it. (for now)